 As oysters were wildly popular, yesterday, so shrimps are today.
 But there’s no danger that we’ll overharvest them as we did our oysters.
 The trouble that bedevils them is of a different nature.
 Very little of the shrimp that we eat is “fished” in our own waters, but “farmed” in foreign ponds, dug out in mangrove forests, in Vietnam and other Asian countries.

 Because we don’t eat what we harvest, we also don’t care what happens to it.
 The Louisiana marshland, the vast watery web of bayous and swamps at the delta of the Mississippi River, the richest shrimping ground in the U.S., is shrinking.

 With the drilling of Louisiana’s first oil well in a rice field in 1901, developers began dismantling the ecological elements that underpin its stability.
-To make it easy to extract petroleum, and create passage for ships, more than 8,000 miles of canals have been cut through it.
+To make it easy to extract petroleum and create passage for ships, more than 8,000 miles of canals have been cut through it.
 The deep ditches have enabled briny seawater to flow into areas that had typically, been less saline, in the process, destroying the aquatic grasses.
-Without live roots holding the soil together, it began to subside.

 Since the 1930s, over one million acres of coastal wetlands—a swath nearly the size of Delaware—have submerged.
 The state continues to lose about 16,000 acres of land each year.